dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-05-mercy-in-action.md

 layout: blog
 image:
     - url: blog/post2.1.jpg
-      caption: Vicki Penwell, one of the founders of Mercy in Action, recalls some of the few happy memories from the organization's trip to Tacloban to aid in Typhoon Yolanda relief efforts.
+      caption: Vicki Penwell, one of the founders of Mercy in Action, recalls some of the happy memories from the organization's trip to Tacloban to aid in Typhoon Yolanda relief efforts.
 (Photo by Neil Bedi)
       alt: Vicki Penwell, one of the founders of Mercy in Action

     - url: blog/post2.2.jpg